Resilient Infrastructure

 • Phase 3

-• Review proposed technical architecture and financial impact
+• Review proposed technical architecture and financial impact.
+This has been completed.

-• Begin Proof of Concept (PoC) phase to test and evaluate the proposed technology
+• Begin Proof of Concept (PoC) phase to test and evaluate the proposed technology.
+This has been completed.

 Coordination and partnership update

-Several ISD executive and management level staff attended the California Counties Information Services Directors Association (CCISDA) conference from Oct 29 to Nov 1, 2023.
+No activity has occurred in regards to city partnerships as the focus has been on the implementation and migration of services to Microsoft Office 365 in addition to the Hybrid Cloud and Cybersecurity initiatives.
+However, several ISD executive and management level staff attended the California Counties Information Services Directors Association (CCISDA) conference Oct 13-16, 2024.
 This conference is attended by IT executives from 58 counties within California to share ideas and solutions with our peers on common challenges and initiatives.
 Several discussions and workshops detailed the challenges that Counties are facing regarding resiliency and Cybersecurity.
 Future goals include collaboration with cities within Sonoma County to share lessons learned with the Microsoft Office 365 deployment and discuss projects related to Cloud services and Cybersecurity.

 Community, equity and climate update

-The recommendations from the Hybrid Cloud Design Advisory have been reviewed to determine the potential fiscal impact and financial needs for future initiatives.
-Funding associated with the Hybrid Cloud Design Advisory for Fiscal Year 23-24 has been approved with the following allocations:
+The recommendations from the Hybrid Cloud Design Advisory has been reviewed to determine the potential fiscal impact and financial needs for future initiatives.
+Funding associated with the Hybrid Cloud Design Advisory for Fiscal Year 23-24 had been approved with the following allocations:

 • $240k for One Time Costs